HobbaZ/HobbaZ/README.md

-<h1 align = "center"> Hey, I'm Zac.
-I've recently moved closer to Sydney in search of a more stable Internet connection and more viable job prospects.
-Currently on the look out for a junior or intern developer position.</h1>
+<h1 align = "center"> Hey, I'm Zac,</h1>
+<p>I've recently moved closer to Sydney in search of a more stable Internet connection and more viable job prospects.
+Currently on the look out for a junior or intern developer position.</p>

 <p align= "center">
 <img src='https://img.shields.io/github/last-commit/HobbaZ/HobbaZ'>